TwoSpikes/extra.nvim/README.md

 ## Note №2

-To prevent lsp setup, runs this command in terminal
+To prevent lsp setup, run this command in terminal

 ```console
 touch ~/.config/nvim/options/do_not_setup_lsp.null